 The addition of hinged clapper sticks came about with sound, but these were originally clapped separately from the written slate.

 Australian filmmaker F. W. Thring is credited for coming up with the idea of attaching the clapper to the top of the film slate.
+Thus, the clapperboard was born.
 This was further perfected by pioneer sound master Leon M. Leon.

 While you can still find wooden and chalkboard style slates being used, you’re more likely to see the acrylic “whiteboard” style on most sets.
 These are lighter and much more durable.